Chris McKay: Film

-In 2011, Warner Bros. hired McKay to join directors Phil Lord and Christopher Miller on The Lego Movie to co-direct the film's animation, the film was released domestically on February 7, 2014, and grossed over $468 million against a reported budget of $60 million.
+In 2011, Warner Bros.
+Pictures hired McKay to join directors Phil Lord and Christopher Miller on The Lego Movie to co-direct the film's animation, the film was released domestically on February 7, 2014, and grossed over $468 million against a reported budget of $60 million.
 While Lord and Miller were working on 22 Jump Street, they sent McKay to Australia to supervise all animation, editing, effects, lighting and rendering of The Lego Movie.

 In March 2014, Warner Bros. set McKay to direct the sequel to the 2014 hit The Lego Movie, which Lord and Miller would produce, and Michelle Morgan and Jared Stern would write.
 On October 10, WB announced the spin-off film The Lego Batman Movie, pushing back The Lego Movie sequel and fast-tracking development.
 McKay directed The Lego Batman Movie, which was released on February 10, 2017.
 Seth Grahame-Smith co-wrote the screenplay, while Will Arnett reprised the voice of Batman.

 In February 2015, Warner Bros. announced the development of a theatrical Adventure Time animated film adaptation, which would be produced and written by creator Pendleton Ward and produced by Roy Lee and McKay.
 In March 2015, McKay signed a first-look deal for being a producer with Warner Bros.

 McKay was developing and was attached to direct Nightwing, as a part of the DC Extended Universe, and was also set to direct an adaptation of Jonny Quest as well as a sequel to The Lego Batman Movie titled Lego Superfriends.
 However, Lego Superfriends was canceled following Universal's acquisition of the Lego film rights.
 In September 2019, McKay was set to direct Reborn for Netflix.
 He, alongside Jon and Josh Silberman, was set to produce the live-action/animation film Coyote vs. Acme, based on Looney Tunes character Wile E. Coyote and directed by Dave Green.
 However, he departed the project by December 2020.

 In 2021, it was announced that McKay would replace Dexter Fletcher as director of the film Renfield from a screenplay by Ryan Ridley from a pitch by Robert Kirkman.

-Renfield had its world premiere in New Orleans on March 30, 2023, and was released in US theaters on April 14, 2023, by Universal Pictures.
+It had its world premiere in New Orleans on March 30, 2023, and was released in US theaters on April 14, 2023, by Universal Pictures.